Advertiser Disclosure

 Integrated POS $800-$1,900 Additional functionality & larger, easier-to-read displays Expensive; generally not reprogrammable Usually not

-A built-in printer adds to the cost of the machine but is essential to have so that you can provide paper receipts to your customers.
+A built-in receipt printer adds to the cost of the machine but is essential for most businesses so that you can provide paper receipts to your customers.
 Wireless terminals, while important for some businesses, are bulkier and significantly more expensive than wired models.
-You’ll also have to pay monthly fees for a wireless data plan.
-Smart terminals with color touch screens and installable apps are becoming increasingly common, but also cost more.
+You’ll usually also have to pay monthly fees for a wireless data plan.
+Smart terminals with color touch screens and installable apps are becoming increasingly common, but they also cost more.

 Where Do You Get A Payment Terminal From?

-The easiest way to pay for your credit card terminals — and the one that we strongly recommend — is to buy them outright from your merchant services provider.
+When it comes to how to pick a credit card machine, the easiest way is to buy them outright from your merchant services provider.
 They’ll come preprogrammed and ready to use right out of the box, and you’ll own them.
 A universal model can often be reprogrammed to work with a different processing network if you later decide to change providers.
 While buying your equipment outright is the best option, it can also be costly — especially if you need more than one.
 Taking out a small business loan might be your best alternative if you don’t have the necessary cash for a large, one-time purchase.

 Whatever you do, don’t agree to lease your credit card terminals.
 Those seemingly low monthly payments add up to several times more than the actual value of the machine over the length of your lease, which is noncancelable.
 Leasing has become so unpopular among merchants that some providers now allow you to rent your terminals on a month-to-month basis instead.
 While this can also be a costly option in the long run, it can possibly save you money when you’re first starting out.